jonathanhorx/portfolio/Airbnb Insights with Exploratory Data Analysis/README.md

 7. Communication with management and pitching recommendations

 **Overview**

-My team and I analyzed U.S. family earnings and medical expenses using 2023 survey data, checking OLS assumptions to ensure robustness.
-Our models showed a positive link between earnings and healthcare spending, offering insights for policymakers and insurers on income-driven healthcare costs.
+My team and I found factors driving Airbnb customer ratings and demand.
+We identified "stellar" listings (high ratings and review counts) and found that clear house rules enhance guest satisfaction.
+We mapped these listings and provided Airbnb with targeted recommendations for strategic investment.